MrBenGriffin/Amaze/README.md

 ![Maze](maze.png)

 We need a mover class - with two subclasses:
-* Digger/Miner    - who constructs the maze (and leaves runes lying around)
+√ Digger/Miner    - who constructs the maze (and leaves runes lying around)
 * Adventurer      - who travels through the maze interactively.
 * Robot           - who travels through the maze. automatically.

 ## Novelty fun:
+√ Animated miner
-Total extra - add 'power runes':
+extra - add 'power runes':
 A rune can be used just once to open a rune-door.
 One can carry only one rune at a time.
 Running over a rune picks it up, (and drops off any currently held)
 Rune-doors: Are they opened once opened, or do they allow a single transit?
-Animated miner/adventurer.
 Multiple players (sharing a keyboard of course).
 Stairs that go both up and down.
 Rooms.